Bad Idea: Using Spice to Avoid Dirty Drug Screens

 The “Safe” Lie

-Unfortunately, synthetic pot is commonly labeled as “safe” and “all-natural,” leading users to believe it is a safer, legal alternative to marijuana.
+Unfortunately, this substance is commonly labeled as “safe” and “all-natural,” leading users of synthetic marijuana to believe it is a safer, legal alternative to marijuana.
 That’s a very big – and very dangerous – misconception.

 In reality, the chemicals – not the plants or herbs – are the psychoactive ingredients in synthetic marijuana (not natural), and medical professionals attribute thousands of emergency room visits to synthetic pot (not safe).
 Due to its ever-evolving compounds, dangerous batches are popping up more regularly across America.